Agamya-123/ProManagerDashboard/README.md

 The server will run on `http://localhost:5000`.
 The database (`database.sqlite`) will be automatically created and seeded with initial data.

+**Note for Production (e.g., Render):**
+If a `DATABASE_URL` environment variable is present, the application will automatically switch to using PostgreSQL.
+Ensure your PostgreSQL database is provisioned and the connection string is correct.

 ### 3. Frontend Setup